Run Selenium Test on Docker Container [ 2024 ]

 Related

-In this tutorial, we have run a test using a single Container.
-We can scale this to distributed testing using Selenium Grid using multiple containers.
+In this tutorial, you will run a test using a single Container.
+We can scale this to distributed testing using Selenium Grid and multiple containers.
 To learn more:

 Selenium Grid with Docker